Lung Institute in PA

 The American Lung Association recently released their 2015 State of the Air report listing the cities with the cleanest and most polluted air.
 Unfortunately for Pittsburgh, the city once again ranked among those with the most polluted air in the nation.
 With the combination of the pollution in the air, the high prevalence of lung disease in the area and the local steel mills and coal mines, many people believe that occupational lung disease in Pittsburgh is on the rise.
 However, help is on the way.
 Keep your eye out for the Lung Institute in PA in July of 2015.

-Many lung disease sufferers have opted for stem cell therapy to improve their lung function.
-While stem cell therapy isn’t a cure for lung disease, it has improved many patients’ quality of life.
-Everyone has stem cells in their bodies that act as our body’s system to promote healing.
-Stem cell therapy specifically targets damaged areas and accelerates the healing process.
-The Lung Institute uses a minimally invasive procedure that extracts stem cells from fat tissue, blood or bone marrow, and reintroduces them back into the body, targeting the damaged lung tissue.
-Stem cell therapy has significantly improved many patients’ lives by allowing them to breathe easier and do the things that they once enjoyed.
+Many lung disease sufferers have opted for cellular therapy to improve their lung function.
+While cellular therapy isn’t a cure for lung disease, it has improved many patients’ quality of life.
+Everyone has cells in their bodies that act as our body’s system to promote healing.
+Cellular therapy specifically targets damaged areas and accelerates the healing process.
+The Lung Institute uses a minimally invasive procedure that extracts cells from fat tissue, blood or bone marrow, and reintroduces them back into the body, targeting the damaged lung tissue.
+Cellular therapy has significantly improved many patients’ lives by allowing them to breathe easier and do the things that they once enjoyed.

 The Lung Institute is coming to PA